legua25/compilers-flow/features.md

   def size: Int = ...
   ```

-* Definition of custom type with external and/or static methods.
+* Definition of custom types with external and/or static methods.
   Instances are not supported yet as well as garbage collection.

 * Definition overloading.
 Definitions are selected based on argument types.